 Prostate cancers cannot be seen on imaging tests or felt on examination.

-Prostate cancers can felt on examination and can be visualized with on imaging studies.
+Prostate cancers can be felt on examination and can be visualized with on imaging studies.

 Prostate cancers have extended beyond the prostate gland to possibly involve the seminal vesicle or bladder neck.